Age estimation · Field of practice

 Clavicle findings may be additionally relevant at higher age thresholds.

-Age estimation · Expert conclusion
+Age estimation · Assessment and evidential value

 Expert conclusion

-Age estimation · Practical significance
+Age estimation · Procedural relevance

 Practical significance